 "Have you seen a doctor yet?"

 "Next opening is in two weeks," Cody said, pouring the remainder of a bag of chips into her mouth.
-Her phone vibrated in her pocket and she promptly tossed the bag aside and rose to her feet, remaining hunched over with the ceiling pressed against the small of her back.
+Her phone vibrated in her pocket and she promptly tossed the bag aside and rose to her feet, remaining hunched over with the eight-foot ceiling pressed against the small of her back.
 She tapped the screen and scanned the notification.

 "Later, Mom.
 I'll be down for dinner."

 Her mother nodded and stepped aside as her daughter squeezed past her and into the living room.
-Crawling up the stairs, Cody's broad hips splintered several uprights in the wooden banister before she straightened her legs to provide more clearance.
-With a heavy sigh, her mother retrieved the wood glue from a nearby cabinet, glancing back to monitor the industrial-sized pot of boiling pasta and two casseroles baking in the oven.
+Crawling up the stairs, Cody's broad hips splintered several uprights in the wooden banister before she straightened her legs to provide clearance.
+With a heavy sigh, her mother retrieved the wood glue from a nearby cabinet, glancing over to monitor the industrial-sized pot of boiling pasta and two casseroles baking in the oven.

 "I love you, sweetie."

-Cody crawled up the narrow stairway and down the hallway to her room.
+Cody crawled up the narrow stairwell and down the hallway to her room.
 She squeezed herself inside and shut the door behind her.
 Laying on a bed barely as long as her legs, she set her elbow on her desk and propped her feet on a chair.
 She opened her messages.

 Cody felt a fluttering in her chest and a chill run up her spine.
 She put away her phone, closed her eyes, and waited.